 Holistic Development

-CTE Values the diversity that Duquesne's instructors and teaching assistants bring to their teaching, research, and participation in the constitution of the university's identity.
-Additionally, CTE strives to make instructors and teaching assistants feel included on campus as well as provide them with the means to shape their own classrooms and departments into inclusive and equitable spaces.
+Your unique identity brings necessary value to Duquesne, your discipline, your research, your teaching, and to your engagement with your peers and students.
+CTE strives to make all instructors and teaching assistants feel included on campus as well as provide you with the means to shape your classrooms and departments into inclusive and equitable spaces for others.

 Learn More

-Whether you're a mid-career tenure track faculty or a first year graduate student, CTE does its best to provide support and cultivate resources that help everyone pursue their professional goals.
+Whether you're a mid-career tenure track faculty or a first year graduate student, CTE provides you with support and curates resources to help everyone pursue bigger professional goals.

 Learn More